roytang/blog/content/quotes/sig.md

 ---

-&quot;The only wrong thing would be to deny what your heart truly feels.&quot;
+"The only wrong thing would be to deny what your heart truly feels."

 -- The Mask of Zorro